1) My story begins the year after the Flood,

 31) Ham needed to see that his sneering

-Had made life harder for his posterity.
+Made life harder for his posterity.

 Their difficulties came through his steering;